 Use protective styling aids

-There are two kinds of uses for hair straighteners: curling and/or straightening.
-Any good quality straightener should feature temperature controls.
-The reason why straighteners work so well, and also the reason why they cause so much damage, is their considerable heat, which temporarily realigns the shape of your hair.
-To lessen the damage caused by direct heat, apply a heat activated protective styling aid to your mid-length and ends.
-However, please be aware that no styling aid will completely protect your hair from damage from straighteners.
+The reason why straighteners work so well is also the reason why they cause so much damage: their high heat temporarily resets the shape of your hair.
+To lessen heat-damage, apply a heat-activated protective styling aid to your mid-length and ends.
+However, please be aware that no styling aid will completely protect your hair from heat-inflicted damage.

 Replace your hot iron

-Impurities from water, and also the residue of formerly removed hair cells, can build up on hot irons and cause them to stick to your hair, which be very damaging.
-To avoid this hazard, hot irons will eventually have to be replaced.
-You will know when to change it as ‘stickiness’ will occur and build-up on the ceramic plates will be evident.
+Water and product residue can build up on hot irons and cause them to stick to your hair, which be very damaging.
+To avoid this hazard, replace your hot irons when they become sticky and uneven.